munin-monitoring/munin/doc/plugin/use.rst

 command <command>
   Run <command> instead of plugin. %c will be expanded to what would otherwise have been run.
 E.g. command sudo -u root %c.

+disable_autoconf <boolean>
+  If set to True, ignore plugin when running munin-node-configure.
+  This prevents the plugin even when possibly be supported on the system to be installed.

+  Default: False

 .. note::

    When configuring a munin plugin, add the least amount of extra